-IMPORTANT: To minimize EMI and output noise, follow these layout recommendations.
+Warning!!!
+To minimize EMI and output noise, follow these layout recommendations.

-PCB layout is critical to achieving reliable, stable and efficient performance.
-A ground plane is required to control EMI, and to minimize the inductance in power, signal, and return paths.
+PCB Layout is critical to achieve reliable, stable and efficient performance.
+A ground plane is required to control EMI and minimize the inductance in power, signal and return paths.

-Follow these guidelines to ensure proper operation of the MIC22205 converter:
+The following guidelines should be followed to insure proper operation of the MIC22705 converter:

 - The 2.2μF ceramic capacitor, which is connected to the SVIN pin, must be located right at the IC.
-The SVIN pin is noise sensitive, so placement of the capacitor is critical.
+The SVIN pin is very noise sensitive and placement of the capacitor is very critical.
 Use wide traces to connect to the SVIN and SGND pins. - The signal ground pin (SGND) must be connected directly to the ground planes.
-Do not route the SGND pin to the PGND pad on the top layer. - Place the IC close to the point of load (POL). - Use fat traces to route the input and output power lines. - Signal and power grounds should be kept separate and connected at only one location.
+Do not route the SGND pin to the PGND Pad on the top layer. - Place the IC close to the point of load (POL). - Use fat traces to route the input and output power lines. - Signal and power grounds should be kept separate and connected at only one location.